BionicMushroom/macrokata/README.md

 # MacroKata

+> [!NOTE]
+> This is my (BionicMushroom's) fork of [MacroKata](https://github.com/tfpk/macrokata).
+It contains my solutions to the provided exercises.
+Before you look at the solutions, have a go at solving the exercises by yourself!

 Welcome to MacroKata, a set of exercises which you can use to learn how to write macros in Rust.
 When completing each task, there are three goals: